Indicia-Team/drupal-8-modules-indicia_features/group_landing_pages/README.md

 The Group Landing Pages module also provides the following blocks:
 * group_landing_pages_group_page_links - a list of links to pages that have been linked to the group.

+Refer to the provided template (templates/group-landing-page.html.twig) for and example of how to include the group blog entries view on the page.